VoltRipper

 Do any electric dirt bikes go 100 miles?

 Not in real off-road riding.
 Claims of 100–200 miles are low-speed or pedal-assisted numbers.
-The Delfast Top 3.0 advertises ~200 miles and has the biggest pack here, but expect ~40 real off-road miles.
+The Delfast Top 3.0 advertises ~200 miles and has a large 3,400 Wh pack, but expect ~40 real off-road miles.
 For genuine all-day range, plan on carrying a spare battery.

 What's the best long-range electric dirt bike for commuting?

 The Onyx RCR — it posts the longest real range (~45 mi), is moped-comfortable, and ships with lights.
-The Delfast Top 3.0 is the other strong commuter pick: street-legal with the biggest battery.
+The Delfast Top 3.0 is the other strong commuter pick: street-legal with the biggest headline range claim.
 Both suit riders who want distance over dirt capability.